kus/webpack-boilerplate/README.md

 Webpack Boilerplate
 ===================

-This project is meant to be used as a starting point for front-end projects using [webpack](https://webpack.github.io/) as a build tool.
+This project is meant to be used as a starting point for front-end projects using [webpack](https://webpack.github.io/) as a build tool in the same way you would use Gulp.

 **Why build another webpack boilerplate when there are so many out there?**

 When I was starting out looking into [webpack](https://webpack.github.io/) I came across several "boilerplates" and tutorials but none of them had the functionality that I wanted that I had with Gulp.
-So I set out to use [webpack](https://webpack.github.io/) as a build tool and replace Gulp.
+So I set out to use [webpack](https://webpack.github.io/) as a build tool and replace Gulp but not forcing me to `require` assets like images, CSS etc.

 Features
 --------